Rocket-Science-Development/pulsar_demo/README.md

 We also created [pulsar demo](https://github.com/Rocket-Science-Development/pulsar_demo) to showcase an example use-case that demonstrates how to leverage both packages for model monitoring and performance management.

-Want to interact with the community? join our [slack channel](https://pulsarml.slack.com)
+For further interaction with our community, Please join our [slack channel](https://pulsarml.slack.com)

 Powered by [Rocket Science Development](https://rocketscience.one/)